Praetorian301/FreeriderHD-Track-Downloader/README.md

 * All credit for FreeRiderHD and its content belongs to the original developers.

 ---

 ## 👨‍💻 Credits & Contact

 Created by **[@Praetorian301](https://github.com/Praetorian301)**.
-If you find bugs or want to contribute, open an issue or a pull request.

 ---